LukeShu/leaguer/docs/DesignDocument.md

 layouts/application.html (abstract)
   : An abstract HTML file, all entries below are webpages (we
-    represent them as subclasses of the abstract “Webpage” class.
+    represent them as sub-classes of the abstract “Webpage” class.
 All webpages will send HTTP requests to the server.
-Most of the visual effects and update the display with Javascript methods.
+Most of the visual effects and update the display with JavaScript methods.
 Each page will have a login dialogue which will POST to the login controller or the logged in user’s page.